edsonportosilva/OptiCommPy/paper/paper.md

 ![Performance metrics for different transmission distances and received optical powers, characterizing the increasing penalty from chromatic dispersion with the distance in a 10 Gb/s OOK transmission system. (a) BER vs received optical power for different transmission distances; (b) Q-factor vs received optical power for different transmission distances.](metrics.png)

 A collection of examples of utilization of OptiCommPy to build several different simulation setups, including advanced setups with non-linear fiber propagation models, WDM transmission, and coherent detection can be found in https://github.com/edsonportosilva/OptiCommPy/tree/main/examples.
+Additionally, benchmarks quantifying the speedups achieved when using GPU acceleration are provided.

 # Acknowledgements